Toei Shinjuku Line

 On maps and signboards, the line is shown in the color leaf green.
-Stations carry the letter "S" followed by a two-digit number inside a yellow-green chartreuse circle.
+Stations carry the letter "S" followed by a two-digit number inside a lime green circle.

+In fiscal year 2023, the Shinjuku Line was Toei's third most profitable line, earning ¥6.25 billion in surplus.
+It served 704,235 passengers on average per day, the second highest in the Toei network (after the Oedo Line).